NORM-ROAST/norm-roast/_pages/about.md

 ## Consortium

 NORM-ROAST is supported by an open group of companies and field experts from around the globe.
-If you want to join, please use the form below to contact us!
+If you want to join us free of any charge, please use the form below to contact us!

 ### Companies